Updated on July 16, 2020

 - MotorCity Casino Hotel

-Even though sports betting licences have only been given out to commercial casinos in Michigan, that has not stopped tribal casinos from signing partnerships with sportsbook providers.
+Even though sports betting licenses were given out to commercial casinos first in Michigan, that has not stopped tribal casinos from signing partnerships with sportsbook providers.
 Certain businesses that are well known in states with legal sports betting have secured their spot to operate in the Michigan market.

 This all looks like making a punters paradise where competition for customers is fierce, odds are highly competitive and promotions abundant.